Ways to Serve

 Neighborhood Resilience Project

 Neighborhood Resilience Project is a partner ministry of St. Paul's, whose focus is on trauma-informed community development in Pittsburgh.
 We made a monthly commitment to provide 120 brown-bag lunches for kids on the first Saturday of every month in 2022.
-You can sign up as an individual, a family, or a small group of people.
-If you would like to participate in this new ministry, email Andrea.
+You can sign up here as an individual, a family, or a small group of people.
+If you would like to participate in this new ministry, email Erin.
 We are working on having more service opportunities with Neighborhood Resilience Project in the near future!